 Designing a website is a big project.
 All the hard work that went into picking colors and fonts, choosing a template, and installing the needed plugins pays off when you start to see traffic increase and consistent revenue streams.
 But, much like the house you live in, your website needs regular cleaning and maintenance.
+It’s something you need to nurture and continually work with to keep it up to date.
 So give it some love by considering the following five reasons you need to update your website.

 Getting your ideal client to your website takes work.
-You’ve posted to social media platforms, focused on search engine optimization, or put your business card directly in the hand of someone that needed it.
+You’ve posted to social media platforms, focused on search engine optimization, created your own mom-style group, or put your business card directly in the hand of someone that needed it.
 So, when they do finally make it to your site, you don’t want them turned off by how slow your pages are to load.

 We’ve all been on the user end of a slow website.
 You know – the one that has you wondering if your internet router just died and clicking the refresh button a million times in hopes it’ll work faster.

 That’s not the experience you want your prospective clients to have.
 That’s why it’s critical to check your site speed frequently.